ycyusufcan/House-Price-Prediction/README.md

 Firstly, handle with missing and outlier values.

-Secondly train different tpe of models.
+Secondly train different type of models.

 After that choosing the model and tune hyperparameters.